 Before joining Phi Finney McDonald, Owen worked in the commercial litigation and dispute resolution team at Allens Linklaters.
 Owen has conducted and defended complex commercial and public interest litigation in state supreme courts and the Federal Court on behalf of private individuals and companies.
 He has advised and represented clients involved in contractual, tortious, equitable and statutory disputes and has provided advice in constitutional litigation.

 Through his pro bono work, Owen has represented people seeking asylum as refugees in Australia, and has obtained injunctive relief for clients detained on Nauru.
+Owen was associate to the Honourable Justice Murphy in the Federal Court of Australia, working on major class actions, including a range of regulatory, competition, and public law proceedings.

 Prior to this he was an advisor to the Federal Shadow Attorney General, The Hon Mark Dreyfus QC MP.
 Owen started his legal career in the litigation practice of a national mid-tier firm in Sydney.
 He has also been a sessional academic at the University of Sydney Law Faculty, where he taught Torts and Contracts, and is an Honorary Fellow at the University of Melbourne Law School where he lectures in the Remedies course.